slackhq/backend-interview-prerequisites/python/README.md

 ## Troubleshooting

 If for some reason the `setup.py` script won't run successfully, please reach out to your recruiting coordinator and we'll do our best to assist you.
+If possible, please include relevant stacktraces and system details (OS and language versions, etc) in your message.